diviramon/BASSic/docs/README.md

 ![BASSic - Top View](final_design_top.PNG)

 The body of the instrument has two main purposes: hold the circuitry and make the playing experience more intuitive.
-The BASSic uses three 12-key capacitive touch sensros as well as a Teensy 3.5 microcontroller unit.
+The BASSic uses three 12-key capacitive touch sensors as well as a Teensy 3.5 microcontroller unit.
 Additionally, the body comes with an adjustable stand.
 This allows users to change the height of the instrument and to rest their arms while playing.

 ![BASSic - Side View](final_design_side.PNG)